Time and Again (Finney novel): Plot

 Si is debriefed and carefully examined after each trip to the past, and as far as the project organizers can tell, his activities in the past are making no difference to the present.
 He is encouraged to go back again.
 He presents himself at 19 Gramercy Park as a potential boarder.
 He is accepted, begins living there and learns that the man who mailed the letter is named Jake Pickering.
-He explores the Manhattan of the past for several days, sketching all the while—he is an illustrator, and Finney inserts illustrations from the period into the book as Si's own.
-He goes on to learn that Pickering is blackmailing Carmody.
+Si explores the Manhattan of the past for several days, sketching all the while — he is an illustrator, and Finney inserts illustrations from the period into the book as Si's own.
+Si goes on to learn that Pickering is blackmailing Carmody.
 Si finds himself falling for the landlady's niece, Julia Charbonneau.
-But he has a rival—Pickering.
-Eventually, Pickering makes a scene, having tattooed the name "JULIA" on himself, and Si soon leaves, to return to the present.
+But he has a rival — Pickering.
+Eventually, Pickering makes a scene, having tattooed the name "JULIA" on his chest, and Si soon leaves to return to the present.

 Things aren't going as well in the present.
-One of the other participants in the project, having gone back to Denver some seventy years in the past, has made some unknown change in the past (or so it seems to be assumed by the project leaders as there is no reason why the change couldn't have been made by Si—in fact, more likely so as Si had been much more active in the past than the Denver operative—or another time traveler) and thus a friend, whom he remembers, was never born.
+One of the other participants in the project, having gone back to Denver some seventy years in the past, has made some unknown change in the past and thus a friend, whom he remembers, was never born.
 Danziger insists that the project be stopped.
 When he is overruled, he resigns.
 After Prien talks to him, Si sees no alternative other than to return to the past again, though he is troubled by Danziger's resignation.

 He is accepted back at Gramercy Park cheerfully, with even the dour Pickering happy.
 It seems Pickering and Julia are now engaged.
 Si (casting himself as a private detective) tells Julia that Pickering is a blackmailer.
 They go to Pickering's office and conceal themselves to watch the blackmail money being turned over by Carmody.
 Carmody brings only $10,000, rather than the demanded million dollars for the incriminating files.
 After knocking him out, Carmody ties up Pickering and sets out to look for the papers.
 He realizes they are concealed amid many other files.
 He patiently thumbs through the files, while Si and Julia agonize as the hours pass.
-Finally, Carmody decides on a scheme—burn the files.
+Finally, Carmody decides on a scheme — burn the files.
 He does so.
 Pickering tries to save the files, but burns himself badly in the process.
 To the pair's astonishment, Si and Julia burst forth, urging them to flee, and flee themselves.